KathleenDollard/DragonFruit2/ReadMe.md

 ### SubCommands

+Many CLIs consist of a single level.
+Some CLIs, such as the .NET CLI have subcommands, such as `dotnet add package DragonFruit2`.
+Whether or not there are subcommands, the initial entry point (`dotnet` in this case) is called the root command.

-Subcommands are handled via derived classes.
-While this may be surprising, it allows a very natural handling of things like how the returned result specifies what command was selected.
+Subcommands in DragonFruit2are handled via derived classes.
+While this may be surprising, it allows a very natural handling of things like common options and how the returned result specifies which command was selected.
 A simple example is:

 ```csharp
 public partial class SubCommandArgs